LeakCheck/leakcheck-laravel/README.md

 \<lang>/validation.php

-    'leakcheck' => 'You can not use this password as it became a part of a breach'
+    'leakcheck' => 'You can not use this password as it was compromised'

 *This package licensed under MIT license.
 Laravel is a Trademark of Taylor Otwell.*